Information and Registration

 Day Camp

-Day Camp is ideal for younger Scouts who are hungry for their first campout at Camp Drake, but older scouts who just want a one-day adventure will enjoy it too.
-It includes a full Saturday of activities with optional overnight camping on the (Friday) night prior.
-Day Camp is open to all ranks (Lion through Arrow of Light).
-Activities include archery, BB gun shooting, slingshots, swimming, games, crafts, fishing, camping, and hiking; also, each site typically features its own unique activities.
-A parent/guardian is required to attend Day Camp with their Scout.
+Day Camp is ideal for younger Scouts who are hungry for their first visit to Camp Drake, but older scouts who just want a one-day adventure will enjoy it too.
+It is open to all ranks (Tiger through Arrow of Light) and has a full Saturday of activities with optional overnight camping on the Friday before.
+Activities include archery, BB gun shooting, slingshots, swimming, games, crafts, fishing, camping, and hiking; also, unique adventures are typically offered each year.
+A parent/guardian MUST attend Day Camp with each Scout.

 - Friday, 6:00pm -- Check-in for overnight campers, followed by evening activities